form3tech-oss/gnome-globalprotect/README.md

-# GNOME Global Protect
+# Gnome GlobalProtect

-Displays an icon in the menu bar which opens the Global Protect UI when clicked.
+Displays an icon in the menu bar which opens the GlobalProtect UI when clicked.

 ## Installation